 Self-sabotage is real.
 You let all these future thoughts of who will see the photo, what they’ll think, and how they’ll judge take control of your confidence now.
 It allows self-doubt to creep it’s way into your photographs and this doesn’t work in our favor.

 Check all thoughts aside from what you’re doing here and now at the door.
 As far as being nervous in front of me, your headshot photographer, realize that I’m too busy judging myself to judge you.
-My singular focus is to deliver the the most enjoyable photography session possible by ensuring my own skills and artistry are on point.
+My singular focus is to deliver the most enjoyable photography session possible by ensuring my own skills and artistry are on point.
 All you need to do is sit back and enjoy the process.

 Wardrobe Choices

 You’ll want to make your wardrobe choices depending on the kind of photoshoot you have.
 If you’re doing a corporate portrait against a backdrop we provide, this style guide can help.
 Alternatively, if you’re looking to do something more casual such as an environmental headshot for branding where we use your office as your backdrop, then you have some more room to play.
-In each case, it’s best too wear colors that not only compliment your skin tone but also coordinates well with your backdrop or environment.
+In each case, it’s best too wear colors that not only compliment your skin tone but also coordinate well with your backdrop or environment.

 Do Some Research